sessionkotlin/sessionkotlin/docs/validation.md

 # Projection optimizations

 - Recursion definitions that have no corresponding recursion points are erased.
-- In choice branches, if a role does not send or receive messages after a recursion definition it means that the role does not participate for the rest of the protocol.
+- If a role does not send, receive, choose after a recursion definition it means that it does not participate for the rest of the protocol.
 The recursion is (locally) erased.
 - In a choice, if all branches are empty (i.e. LocalTypeEnd), the choice is (locally) erased.